 The proposed bill, known as the Keeping Our Survivors Safe Act, seeks to amend sections 2923.13 and 2923.14 of the Revised Code to prohibit individuals convicted of first-degree misdemeanor domestic violence from possessing firearms or dangerous ordnance.
 Specifically, the bill introduces new legal language that adds a provision stating that a person who has been convicted of a violation of section 2919.25 of the Revised Code, which pertains to domestic violence, is included in the list of individuals prohibited from acquiring or using firearms.
-This amendment aims to enhance public safety by restricting access to firearms for those with a history of domestic violence.
+This addition aims to enhance public safety by restricting access to firearms for those with a history of domestic violence.

 Statutes affected: